 The ultimate hack for long car journeys with kids

-If you’re planning some long car journeys, pack one towel in the back seat for every child.
+If you’re planning some long car journeys to go and self-isolate with family in the country, pack one towel in the back seat for every child.
 It can be used as a blanket, a mop for any spills, or it can be placed on toddlers’ laps to help toys stay put.
-You can also tuck one end into the top of window and hang it as a sun shade to keep out the sun.
-Moisten it with water to help mop sweaty brows.

 Mum Hacks – Time-Saving Tips to Calm the Chaos of Family Life, by Tanith Carey is published by Crimson, price £9.99.